johnphantom/Dynamic-Stateless-Computer/README.md

 "Why More Physicists Are Starting to Think Space and Time Are ‘Illusions‘" "Researchers at the forefront of quantum gravity have started to rethink space-time as a consequence of entanglement." https://www.yahoo.com/now/why-more-physicists-starting-think-045308127.html

 Ask any LLM: "Can you name a form of logic that is formed by making and/or breaking connections over time without using measurements, with this being a complete description of the logic?"
+Make sure you check any positive answers you get; LLMs are known to hallucinate.

 Gemini.google.com computed: